RWANDA – The Trip

 Home to the mountain gorillas, this park spreads into Uganda and Democratic Republic of the Congo

-Nyungwe NP, Tentative WHS. in the southwestern region of Rwanda, is one of Africa’s oldest and largest protected mountain rainforest.
-It is home to one of the largest concentration of chimpanzees and 12 other primate species.
+Nyungwe NP, Tentative WHS. in the southwestern region of Rwanda, is one of Africa’s oldest and largest protected mountain rainforests.
+It is home to one of the largest concentrations of chimpanzees and 12 other primate species.
 Nyungwe is about 4-5 hours from Kigali.
 A chimpanzee permit was $90.
-Other treks within the park are $40 for a 3 hour hike that leave twice a day – 9 am and 1 pm.
+Other treks within the park are $40 for a 3-hour hike that leaves twice a day – 9 am and 1 pm.

 GENERAL